avo-hq/avo/.github/ISSUE_TEMPLATE/bug_report.md

  - [ ] Community
  - [ ] Pro

-**Are you using Avo monkey patches or overriding views or view components?**
+**Are you using Avo monkey patches, overriding views or view components?**
 <!-- (Mark [x] inside the brackets) -->

  - [ ] Yes.
 If so, please post code samples.